Illumina/manta/README.md

 ### Prerequisites

 Manta has been built and tested on linux systems only.
-It is currently maintained for Centos5,6 and Ubuntu 12.04 (all with updated gcc).
+It is currently maintained for CentOS 5,6 and Ubuntu 12.04,14.04 (with gcc updated to meet the minimum version where required).

 #### Compilation prerequisites:

-Starka requires a compiler supporting most of the C++11 standard.
+Manta requires a compiler supporting most of the C++11 standard.
 These are the current minimum versions enforced by the build system:

 * python 2.4+